Finding a Top Financial Advisor Firm in Redwood City, California

 Navigation Group Investment Strategy

-The investment team at Navigation Group designs asset allocations for portfolios based on the long-term goals and risk tolerance of its clients.
+The investment team at Navigation Group allocates assets for portfolios based on the long-term goals and risk tolerance of its clients.
 They typically review investments at least on an annual basis and make adjustments if necessary.
 At times, they may engage in active management strategies to capitalize on market trends and mitigate risk.

 Griffin Black is a fee-only firm that primarily works with business owners from various industries, though its expertise is working with Silicon Valley tech and biotech professionals.
-Its current client base consists of a relatively small number of individuals, a handful of whom have high net worths.
-Institutional clients include pension and profit-sharing plans and charitable organizations.
+Its current client base consists primarily of individuals, roughly half of whom have high net worths.
+Institutional clients include pension and profit-sharing plans, businesses and charitable organizations.
+There is no account minimum.

 Griffin Black Background